 - Breathe out slowly through your nose or through pursed lips like you're whistling.
 Make sure it takes at least 7 seconds.

-It will feel highly unnatural at first, but it will help your body regain some of the carbon dioxide that it desperately needs during anxiety attacks.
+It may feel fairly unnatural at first, but it will help the body regain adequate levels of carbon dioxide to assist in managing the anxiety.

-Some people like to combine this with a mental exercise as well.
-For example, when you breathe in and out, close your eyes and imagine you're blowing a candle.
-Imagine the flame bouncing around.
-Try to breathe slowly enough that the candle will not blow out.
+Some people like to combine moderating their breath with mental exercises as well.
+For example, while slowly breathing in and out, some may close their eyes and imagine they are blowing a candle, and attempt to breathe slow enough that the candle will not blow out.